The Leshan Giant Buddha: Largest Stone Buddha in the World

 - The mummified monk inside a Buddha statue

-The architecture of the Leshan Giant Buddha
+The Architecture of the Leshan Giant Buddha

-The appeal of the Buddha lies not only in its size but in its architectural craftsmanship.
+The appeal of the Buddha lies not only in its size but also in its architectural craftsmanship.
 The entire statue is made of stone, except for the ears which were crafted out of wood, then affixed, and covered with clay.
 The Buddha’s hair is arranged in special spiraled curls with 1,021 twists that have been skillfully embedded in the head.

 1021 twists make up the hair of the Buddha (Chi King / Flickr)

-The statue is ten stories high, and if the statue stood upright, it would be almost eye to eye with the Statue of Liberty.
-The Buddha is so enormous that it is alleged that 100 monks could sit on one foot.
+The statue is 10 stories high, and if it stood upright, it would be almost eye to eye with the Statue of Liberty.
+The Leshan Giant Buddha is so enormous that it is alleged that 100 monks could sit on one foot.
 Measuring 71 meters tall (233 feet), the statue has a symmetrical posture, creating a gracefully relaxed image.

 This is why the great Buddha has survived intact up until modern times.
-Compared to when it was initially completed, the statue looks quite different from how it looks today.
+Compared to when it was initially completed, the statue looks quite different today.
 It once sat in a grand 13-story wooden pavilion which protected the carving from erosion.
 However, the pavilion was eventually destroyed at the end of the Ming Dynasty, exposing the statue to the elements.